-The practice of architecture and environmental design is the culturally responsible shaping of our environment from the scale of the cities in which we live to the buildings and interiors we inhabit and the artifacts and products we use.
+The practice of architecture and environmental design is the culturally responsible shaping of our environment-from the scale of the cities in which we live to the buildings and interiors we inhabit and the artifacts and products we use.
 What we design must be durable, useful, beautiful, appropriate to its context, and not a waste of resources, energy, or materials.
 Designing our environment is an art, a technology, and a social science that has a history as long as human culture.
 The goals of the faculty include offering students an education that becomes the basis for life-long growth and improvement as professionals, advancing the discipline in both theory and practice, and improving the quality of the environment by making the expertise and knowledge of the faculty available to other professionals and to the public.

 Academic Organization.
-The college is composed of three academic units:
+The college is composed of five academic units:

-School of Architecture and Landscape Architecture School of Design School of Planning
+Department of Industrial Design Department of Interior Design Department of Visual Communication Design School of Architecture and Landscape Architecture School of Planning